Is Income Protecting Tax Deductible in Australia?

 - Be entitled to a tax refund of $37 from the ATO for his income protection premiums once he lodges his tax return.

-- Step 3: Include these details in the paperwork you submit to your accountant or if you complete your own tax return, include these details in the section D15 ‘Other Deductions’ category.
+Step 3: Include these details in the paperwork you submit to your accountant or if you complete your own tax return, include these details in the section D15 ‘Other Deductions’ category.

 - If you’ve linked or combined your income protection with another insurance policy, for example, life cover, trauma or TPD.
-Only the income protection portion of the premiums paid will generally be tax deductible.
+Only the income protection portion of the premiums you paid will generally be tax deductible.